hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 ---
 description: >-
   Foundry's forking mode lets you interact with contracts and run tests as if on a real network.
-Learn how to fork Hedera testnet and test your TodoList.sol contract on the latest block.
+Learn how to fork Hedera testnet and test your contracts on the latest block.
 ---

 # Fork Hedera Testnet: Interact with Deployed Contracts on Latest Block